Paarl: Education

 The town boasts some of the best known governmental academic high schools in the country including Paarl Gimnasium High School, La Rochelle Girls' High School, Paarl Boys' High School, Paarl Girls’ High School, Boland Agricultural High, Paulus Joubert High, Noorder Paarl High School, New Orleans Secondary and Klein Nederburg Secondary.
 Paarl Girls' High was placed 17th in the National Senior Certificate's "Excellence in academic performance" awards in 2012.
 New Orleans Secondary is the school where the Miss South Africa (2018), Tamaryn Green, completed her secondary education.
-Independent schools such as Simond Private School (est. 1852) and Bridge House also feature in this region.
+Independent schools such as Simond Private School (est. 1852) and Bridge House School also feature in this region.
 Bridge House, listed as one of the most expensive independent schools in South Africa, offers boarding facilities.
 These schools offer the IEB examinations as distinct from the National Senior Certificate offered by government schools.
 In August Paarl Gimnasium High School won the Motsepe Kay League Tournament and become one of the two Schools to represent South Africa in Singapore where they took first position and won Gold.
 The other School from Petsana,Reitz in the Free State came third and won a bronze medal.